open-telemetry/opentelemetry-operator/docs/api.md

-selector is the string-encoded form of a standard kubernetes label selector for the given metric Whe
+selector is the string-encoded form of a standard kubernetes label selector for the given metric When set, it is passed as an additional parameter to the metrics server for more specific metrics scopi

 <table>
     <thead>